Greg Vanney

 Greg Vanney (born June 11, 1974) is an American former professional soccer player and head coach of the LA Galaxy in Major League Soccer.

 A defender and one of MLS's original players, Vanney spent 10 seasons in the league and another three-and-a-half in the French First Division playing for Sporting Club de Bastia between 2002 and 2005.
 He also earned 36 caps, scoring one goal, with the U.S. national team between 1996 and 2006.

-In 2017, as coach of Toronto FC, Vanney won the domestic treble by winning the MLS Cup, Supporters' Shield and the Canadian Championship.
+In 2017, as coach of Toronto FC, Vanney won the domestic treble by lifting the MLS Cup, Supporters' Shield and the Canadian Championship, also being named MLS Coach of the Year.
+He won a second MLS Cup as coach of the LA Galaxy in 2024.

 Playing career

 High school and college

 Vanney played soccer for Marcos de Niza High School in Tempe, Arizona, and led the team to three consecutive state championship titles in 1990, 1991, and 1992.
 Vanney holds the school record for most assists by one player in a season with 13 for the 1990–1991 season, and also holds the school record for most goals by one player in a single season with 33 goals for the 1991–1992 season.
 He was also named the 5A player of the year for the 1991–1992 season, Gatorade Player of the Year, NSCAA and Parade All-America in 1992.
 Greg Vanney played college soccer for Florida International University in 1992, and for UCLA from 1993 to 1995.
 In 1995, Vanney was named All-America honorable mention and finished his senior season with 8 goals and 10 assists.